awslabs/aws-cloudfront-extensions/docs/cleanup/_index.en.md

    ![CloudFormation Delete](../images/stack-delete.png)

-!!!
-Note "Note"
+{{% notice tip %}}
 If a stack is failed to delete, try again and retain all the resources (select the check box of each resource),  then delete the retained resources manually.
+{{% /notice %}}